Skip to main content

 3 mentions Positive Neutral Negative

-• “The music is nice, although I usually have the game muted and play it while listening to audiobooks, music, or podcasts.”
+• “The music is nice, providing a pleasant background even if I usually have the game muted while listening to audiobooks, music, or podcasts.”

-• “The music is good, and some aspects of the graphics are enjoyable.”
+• “Only the music is good, along with some aspects of the graphics.”

 • humor